top of page

 How to Use Echinacea

-Strongest form; mix with water or juice for instant immune boost
+Tincture: The most potent form; combine with water or juice for a quick immune boost

-Soothe sore throats and offer targeted relief during respiratory infection
+Lozenges: Relieve sore throats and provide focused relief during respiratory infections

 Precautions & Who Should Avoid It

-Those with autoimmune diseases (like lupus, MS) or ragweed allergies should use with caution, as it may activate immune response or allergenic reactions.
+• Those with autoimmune diseases (like lupus, MS) or ragweed allergies should use it with caution, as it may activate immune response or allergenic reactions.

-Pregnant or lactating women should consult a healthcare professional prior to use.
+• Pregnant or lactating women should consult a healthcare professional before use.

 Pro Tip: Immunity-Boosting Echinacea Tea Recipe